gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## Dynamic Address Reconfiguration Considerations  {#sec-asconf}

+{{RFC5061}} specifies the support for Dynamic Address Reconfiguration in SCTP.
+DTLS Chunks has limited support for Dynamic Address Reconfiguration and requires updates in {{RFC5061}}.

+### Normative

+Section 4.1.1 of {{RFC5061}} specifies that ASCONF message are required to be sent authenticated with SCTP-AUTH {{RFC4895}}.
+For SCTP associations using DTLS Chunk this results in the use of redundant mechanism for Authentication with both SCTP-AUTH and the DTLS Chunk.

+### Limitations

 Support for Dynamic Address Reconfiguration {{RFC5061}} in an SCTP association using DTLS Chunk is limited to the case where ASCONF is sent from an IP address already known.

-The section 4.1.1 of {{RFC5061}} specifies that ASCONF message are required to be sent authenticated with SCTP-AUTH {{RFC4895}}.
-For SCTP associations using DTLS Chunk this results in the use of redundant mechanism for Authentication with both SCTP-AUTH and the DTLS Chunk.
-We recommend to amend {{RFC5061}} for including DTLS Chunks as Authentication mechanism for ASCONF chunks.

-When DTLS Chunk are being negotiated, SCTP-AUTH SHALL NOT be used.
+### Change

+Because SCTP-AUTH and DTLS chunks provide alternative authentication mechanisms, SCTP-AUTH MUST NOT be used once DTLS chunks have been successfully negotiated.

 ## SCTP Restart Considerations  {#sec-restart}